API¶

 - database_filesdict

-each key will contain an iterable of database files for that bus type.
-The supported bus types are “CAN”, “LIN”.
-The iterables will contain the (databases, valid bus) pairs.
-The database can be a str, pathlib.Path or canamtrix.CanMatrix object.
+Each key will contain an iterable of database files for that bus type.
+The supported bus types are “CAN” and “LIN”.
+The iterables will contain the (database, valid bus) pairs.
+The database can be a str, pathlib.Path or canmatrix.CanMatrix object.
 The valid bus is an integer specifying for which bus channel the database can be applied; 0 means any bus channel.

-Changed in version 6.3.0: added bus channel fileter
+Changed in version 6.3.0: Added bus channel filter.

-prefix that will added to the channel group names and signal names in the output file
+Prefix that will be added to the channel group names and signal names in the output file.

 - Returns: